-You should only create one list for each subject (some exceptions apply talk to your liaison librarian if you think you need more than one).
+You should only create one list for each subject (some exceptions apply, such as subjects taught in both the first and second half of the year.
+Talk to your liaison librarian if you think you need more than one).

 From the Readings dashboard: